Mar 16, 2020 | No Comments | By Michelle Pagano

-The Hopkins Extreme Materials Institute is pleased to announce that the application period for the 2019 HEMI Seed Grant Program is now open.
+The Hopkins Extreme Materials Institute is pleased to announce its annual HEMI Seed Grant Program.
 The goal of this program is to provide seed funding to advance the fundamental science associated with materials and structures under extreme conditions.

 While all directions related to the HEMI Mission will be considered, some directions of particular interest include:

 - Structures in extreme environments, such as blast, extreme temperatures, impact/crash, natural hazards, disasters, nuclear events

 - Materials behavior and performance in extreme environments